barrykooij/related-posts-for-wp/readme.txt

 = Is there a widget? =
 Yes there is!

+= Does Related Posts for WordPress supports WordPress Network / Multisite websites? = No, the free version does not.
+[The premium version however does, get it here](https://www.relatedpostsforwp.com/checkout/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-item).

-= Does Related Posts for WordPress uses it's own database table ? = There is one custom table created for the post cache, this table will however not be used at the frontend of your website.
+= Does Related Posts for WordPress uses it's own database table? = There is one custom table created for the post cache, this table will however not be used at the frontend of your website.
 Related Posts are fetched with normal WP_Query objects.

 == Screenshots ==